thomasmdickinson/lab-soc-about/welcome.md

 ## I have some questions about using Mastodon.

-At some ponit, I might write something up myself, providing some info to familiarize you with Mastodon functionality.
+At some point, I might write something up myself, providing some info to familiarize you with Mastodon functionality.
 But I haven't gotten around to that yet.
 For now, I recommend [FediTips](https://fedi.tips).
-Or just post your quesiton on Mastodon, there are lots of friendly helpful people who can assist you.
+Or just post your questions on Mastodon, there are lots of friendly helpful people who can assist you.
 I'm also happy to answer any additional questions if you reach out to me.

 ## What if I run into problems?